oditirathi20/CareNet/README.md

 ## 💡 The Problem We're Solving

-Healthcare fraud costs India over ₹68 billion annually.
+Healthcare discrepancies costs India over ₹68 billion annually.
 Patients often don't know if their prescribed treatments are appropriate or if they're being over-treated.
 Insurance companies struggle to detect fraudulent claims before payments are made, and doctors lack transparent validation systems to protect themselves from false allegations.

 **CareNet** bridges this gap by providing an AI-powered platform that validates treatment plans against trusted Indian medical guidelines - with full transparency and explainability.